BU-Spark/CS506Spring2021Repository/SustainablePurchasing/Deliverable 2/README.md

 ### Refine the preliminary analysis

 We added two charts for the total waste volume of each material included in K-cup and creamer waste in our code.

+### Collect and pre-process a secondary batch of data

+- We have collected the packing type, weight and carbon emissions (if possible) for top 10 ground coffee, top 10 coffee creamer and top 10 K-Cup products in quantity from the categories of our previous analysis.

+- We have collected the total weight, size, weight of toner and carbon emissions (if possible) for top 10 ink cartridge in quantity.

+- We have received a secondary batch of data about the toner and coffee requests from different BU departments and do some pre-process of the data.

 ### Refine project scope